Admission of Transfer Students

 • Hepatitis B: (Full-Time Undergraduate and Graduate Students Taking 9 or More Credits): Three doses of vaccine (two doses of adult vaccine in adolescents 11 to 15 years of age)/or laboratory report indicating positive immunity.

-• Meningococcal tetravalent (must include Groups A, C, Y, & W-135): Requirement for all first-time students under the age of 19 (Commuters and Residents) and Resident Students over the age of 19.
+• Meningococcal (must include Groups A, C, Y, & W-135): Requirement for all first-time students under the age of 19 (Commuters and Residents) and Resident Students over the age of 19.
 Meningococcal Meningitis vaccine given on or after 16th birthday.
 Booster dose required if given prior to 16th birthday.

 Table II-C: Georgian Court University Table of Courses Accepted in Transfer for Incoming Transfer Students